top of page

 Participating in these festivals offers a unique opportunity to immerse oneself in Japanese culture and traditions, cradled by an exceptional natural setting.

-To reach Chikubu Island in Lake Biwa, visitors can use ferry services from several locations on the shores of the lake.
-Here are some options I have tested over time.
+To reach Chikubu Island in Lake Biwa, visitors can use ferry services from two locations:

 2. From Imazu: Imazu, located on the northwest coast of Lake Biwa, also offers ferry services to Chikubu Island.
 These trips are often preferred by visitors coming from the Kansai region, including Kyoto and Osaka.